berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section04 Intro to Racket.md

 ## What Will Racket Output?

 What does the Racket interpreter output when you try the following examples?
 Type each example into the interpreter to try it out.
 Before entering each example, take a moment and think about what the output should be.
-Some of these examples will cause errors -- why is that?
-(If something errors, the interpreter will output `"*** Error:"` along with some error message.)
+Some of these examples will cause errors&mdash;why is that?
+(If something errors, the interpreter will output an error message.)

     5